pritesh-git/Calculator-Redux/README.md

 # Calculator

-### This is a test project for practice purpose. as test code learning initial designing and using function
+### This is a test project for practice purpose. as test code learning initial designing and using functions.

+Used here:

+- Redux-toolkit
+- Bootstrap
+- Hooks

 ## Installation:

 ```
 Clone repo
 yarn or npm i